jincao2013/paperspider-manyusers/README.md

 # Paperspider-ManyUsers

 `paperspider-manyusers`  is designed for researchers in physical sciences.
-Equipped with built-in TAG system and schedulers, this program gathers article information timely and efficiently from reputable sources such as APS, Nature (and its sub-journals), and arXiv.
+Equipped with built-in TAG system and schedulers, this program gathers article information timely and efficiently from reputable sources such as Physical Review, Nature (and its sub-journals), and arXiv.
 The collected data is then categorized with predefined tags and distributed to users via email.

 ## Highlight